Last universal common ancestor: An anaerobic thermophile

+Undersampled protein families

 Some other researchers have challenged Weiss et al.'s 2016 conclusions.
 Sarah Berkemer and Shawn McGlynn argue that Weiss et al. undersampled the families of proteins, so that the phylogenetic trees were not complete and failed to describe the evolution of proteins correctly.
+There are two risks in attempting to attribute LUCA's environment from near-universal gene distribution (as in Weiss et al. 2016).
+On the one hand, it risks misattributing convergence or horizontal gene transfer events to vertical descent; on the other hand, it risks misattributing potential LUCA gene families as horizontal gene transfer events.
 A phylogenomic and geochemical analysis of a set of proteins that probably traced to the LUCA show that it had K+-dependent GTPases and the ionic composition and concentration of its intracellular fluid was seemingly high K+/Na+ ratio, NH_{4}^{+}, Fe2+, CO2+, Ni2+, Mg2+, Mn2+, Zn2+, pyrophosphate, and PO^{3−}_{4} which would imply a terrestrial hot spring habitat.
 It possibly had a phosphate-based metabolism.
-Further, these proteins were unrelated to autotrophy (the ability of an organism to create its own organic matter), suggesting that the LUCA had a heterotrophic lifestyle (consuming organic matter) and that its growth was dependent on organic matter produced by the physical environment.
-Nick Lane argues that Na+/H+ antiporters could readily explain the low concentration of Na+ in the LUCA and its descendants.
+Further, these proteins were unrelated to autotrophy (the ability of an organism to create its own organic matter), suggesting that the LUCA had a Heterotrophic lifestyle (consuming organic matter) and that its growth was dependent on organic matter produced by the physical environment.

-The identification of thermophilic genes in the LUCA has also been criticized, as they may instead represent genes that evolved later in archaea or bacteria, then migrated between these via horizontal gene transfers, as in Woese's 1998 hypothesis.
-Further, the presence of the energy-handling enzymes CODH/acetyl-coenzyme A synthase in LUCA could be compatible not only with being an autotroph but also with life as a mixotroph or heterotroph.
-Weiss et al. 2018 reply that no enzyme defines a trophic lifestyle, and that heterotrophs evolved from autotrophs.
+The presence of the energy-handling enzymes CODH/acetyl-coenzyme A synthase in LUCA could be compatible not only with being an autotroph but also with life as a mixotroph or heterotroph.
+Weiss et al. in 2018 replied that no enzyme defines a trophic lifestyle, and that heterotrophs evolved from autotrophs.

+A 2024 study directly estimated the order in which amino acids were added into the genetic code from early protein domain sequences.
+A total of 969 protein domains were classified as present in LUCA, including 101 domain sequences that dated back to the even-older pre-LUCA communities.
+88% of the protein domains annotated as LUCA or pre-LUCA were confirmed by Moody et al. 2024, by being associated with proteins that are more than 50% likely to be present in LUCA.
+It found that amino acids that bind metals, and those that contain sulphur, came early in the genetic code.
+The study suggests that sulphur metabolism and catalysis involving metals were important elements of life at the time of LUCA.